artemave/vigun/README.md

 `:VigunRun 'debug-nearest'` starts debug session for test under cursor.
 By default, for mocha, this will use `--inspect-brk` and copy the debug url into OS clipboard.
 Open new Chrome window/tab and paste it into the address bar.

+#### VigunToggleTestWindowToPane

+Move tmux test window into a pane of the current vim window.
+And vice versa.

 #### VigunShowSpecIndex

 Open quickfix window to quickly navigate between the tests.